Community organizing: TCC (Trefnu Cymunedol Cymru / Together Creating Communities)

 TCC (Trefnu Cymunedol Cymru / Together Creating Communities) is the oldest community organising group in the UK, founded in 1995.
 TCC is an institutional membership organisation; members include community groups, faith groups, and schools, from across North East Wales (Wrexham, Flintshire, and Denbighshire).
 As a broad-based alliance, TCC brings communities together for action on local, regional, and national issues.

 TCC is remarkable in community organising in that its area of operation includes a diverse geographical region, including many rural areas, and is notably not based in a city.

 TCC has had success with a number of campaigns over the last 25 years.
 This includes getting several employers (including the Welsh Assembly) to pay the Living Wage, improving Muslim women's access to leisure facilities, making Wales the world's first Fairtrade nation, improving British Sign Language provision for Deaf young people, getting a Parkinson's nurse to be based in North East Wales, getting a local authority to recycle instead of building an incinerator, and getting a homeless shelter for Wrexham.

-In 2019 TCC's Stop School Hunger / Dysgu Nid Llwgu campaign led to the Welsh Government committing funding so that the poorest pupils in Wales will be able to afford breakfast as well as lunch at school.
+In 2019, TCC's Stop School Hunger / Dysgu Nid Llwgu campaign led to the Welsh Government committing funding so that the poorest pupils in Wales will be able to afford breakfast as well as lunch at school.
 TCC runs an ongoing programme of community organising training for adults and young people.
 Community leaders from TCC's diverse membership work together to actively engage in democracy and decision making, holding regular accountability meetings ahead of elections and building ongoing relationships with power holders.

-The Community Organisers (CO) programme 2011–2015
+Community Organisers (CO) programme, 2011–2015

 In 2010 the Conservative/Liberal Democrat Coalition Government pledged as part of its commitment to the Big Society to train a new generation of Community Organisers (CO) programme.
 This policy aim sat alongside a number of other policy objectives including The Localism Act all of which were designed to give new powers to communities to take great control over their neighbourhoods, services and assets.
 The Cabinet Office commissioned Ipsos MORI and NEF Consulting to conduct the evaluation of the CO programme.
 Evaluation work began in October 2012 and the main report, published in December 2015, summarises the final assessment of the programme.

-The Community Organisers Expansion Programme (COEP) 2017–2020
+Community Organisers Expansion Programme (COEP), 2017–2020

 In March 2017, Community Organisers secured a major £4.2m contract from the Office for Civil Society, part of the Department of Culture Media and Sport (DCMS), to expand its movement of Community Organisers from 6,500 to 10,000 by 2020.
 The programme embeds community organising as part of the fabric of neighbourhoods across England and equips local people with the skills to transform their communities for good.
 It expands the community organising movement to include young people from the National Citizen Service (NCS) and ambassadors for the #iwill social action campaign for 10 to 20-year-olds.
 The programme has also established the National Academy of Community Organising to sustain the ongoing training of Community Organisers.